usbcool141/FOK/README.md

-# This is for FOK USERS ONLY
+This is for FOK USERS ONLY
+That means Sniggett, USB or Spacebory